Does Mounjaro Affect Fertility?

 Good oral hygiene, including daily toothbrushing, can lower the risk of pneumonia by decreasing the amount of bacteria in the mouth.
 Ask a friend, family member, or your nurse to help ensure that your teeth are brushed daily during your hospital stay.

 Many people remember to arrange transportation to the hospital but forget about the ride home.
-It's not advisable to drive yourself, as medications or post-hospital confusion can affect your ability to concentrate.
+It's not recommended to drive yourself.
 Ask a friend, or inquire about ride opportunities through your doctor's office, religious organization, or senior center.
 If you can afford it, consider hiring a health aide to drive you and help you settle in at home.

 By completing these six tasks before your planned hospital stay, you'll be better prepared for a smoother experience and recovery.
 Remember, a little advance planning can go a long way in ensuring your well-being and peace of mind.